Skip to main content

-This quickstart shows you how to collect end-user feedback, add developer annotations, create expert review sessions, and use that feedback to evaluate your GenAI app's quality.
+This tutorial shows how to collect end-user feedback, add developer annotations, create expert review sessions, and use that feedback to evaluate your GenAI app's quality.

-- Create a labeling session for structured expert review.
+• Collect expert feedback by creating a labeling session for structured expert review

 Step 1: Create and trace a simple app